 LaSP is a highly visible and valued Learning and Support Program operating from our Learning and Support Education Room (LASER) in A Block.
 The friendly staff of Learning and Support teachers and Student Learning Support Officers (SLSOs) welcome students from Years 7 to 12 and provide direct and timely specialist assistance in regular classes with additional support needs.
-This includes 'dhugan', LIFT program, tutorial support, individual learning programs, assessment tasks, reading and numeracy programs, in-class support, teacher support and during exam periods.
-The LaSP Program, through the school's learning and support team, prioritises support based on student learning and safety, the School Strategic Plan, and integration funding allocation.
-SLSOs are also assigned to classes to monitor and support student learning and safety.
+This includes dhugan, LIFT, tutorial support, individual learning programs, assessment tasks, literacy and numeracy programs, in-class support, teacher support and during exam periods.
+The LaSP Program, through the school's Learning and Support Team, prioritises support based on student learning and safety, the School Strategic Plan, and integration funding allocation.